Joy Reid

-Joy-Ann M. Lomena-Reid (born December 8, 1968), known professionally as Joy Reid, is an American cable television host, MSNBC national correspondent, liberal political commentator, and author.
-She hosted the weekly MSNBC morning show, AM Joy, and in 2018, The New York Times stated that "Ms. Reid, the daughter of immigrants, has emerged as a 'heroine' of the anti-Trump 'resistance'."
-In 2019 she published the book, The Man Who Sold America: Trump and the Unraveling of the American Story.
-On July 9, 2020, MSNBC announced that Reid would host The ReidOut, a new Washington-based weeknight show in the 7 p.m.
-Eastern time slot vacated in March by Hardball host Chris Matthews' retirement.
+Joy-Ann M. Lomena-Reid (née Lomena; born December 8, 1968) is an American political commentator and television host.
+She was a national correspondent for MSNBC and is best known for hosting the political commentary program The ReidOut from 2020 to 2025.
+Her previous anchoring credits include The Reid Report (2014–2015) and AM Joy (2016–2020).

+The New York Times described Reid as a "heroine" emerging from the political movements and protests against Donald Trump.
+She has written three books: Fracture: Barack Obama, the Clintons, and the Racial Divide (2016), The Man Who Sold America: Trump and the Unraveling of the American Story (2019), and Medgar and Myrlie: Medgar Evers and the Love Story That Awakened America (2024).

 Early life

 Reid was born Joy-Ann Lomena in Brooklyn, New York City.
 Her father was from the Democratic Republic of the Congo, and her mother a college professor and nutritionist from Guyana.
 Her parents met in graduate school at the University of Iowa in Iowa City.
 Reid was raised Methodist and has one sister and one brother.
 Her father was an engineer who was mostly absent from the family; her parents eventually divorced and her father returned to the Congo.
 She was raised mostly in Denver, Colorado, until the age of 17, when her mother died of breast cancer and she moved to Flatbush, Brooklyn, to live with an aunt.
 Reid graduated from Harvard University in 1991 with a concentration in film studies.

 In a 2013 interview, Reid recalled that her college experience was a quick immersion into a demographically opposite place from where she lived, from a community that was eighty percent African American to a community that was six percent African American.
 She had to learn to live with roommates and people who were not her family.
 She paid her own bills and tuition while at Harvard and said it was a good learning and growing experience overall.